 5. “Was it accepted by the people of God?”

 Exchange 9 consists of Prof Dave pulling out all the classic stops on why the New Testament isn’t a myth.
 His strongest argument?
 The writings don’t feel like myths.
 It’s written in a nonfictional tone; therefore, it is nonfictional.
 It seems to me that it would feel like nonfiction because it was meant to be believed.
-The bible wasn’t written to be a fairytale to read to your kids at bedtime.
-It was written for an audience of gullible adults so that they would believe every word and become easier to control.
-If it sounded mythical, it couldn’t have done that.
+Arguably, the people who wrote it believed it was true themselves.
+That doesn’t mean it was.

 Dave’s next argument is one that I’ve heard plenty of times, but I must be understanding it wrong because I don’t know how it correlates with whether or not the New Testament is true.
 He claims that there are many, many copies of New Testament manuscripts from relatively not long after the events are said to have taken place.
 This is supposed to attest to the writings not being tampered with as they were passed down, but even if they weren’t, who says we should believe anything they said to begin with?